 Where we operate this service: Cardiff (and open to residents of the Vale of Glamorgan)

 Hospital to Home

 Our Hospital to Home service provides support, information and advice to in-patients in a psychiatric setting, who are facing accommodation problems and/or hospitalisation due to their mental health.
 We aim to reduce the incidence of people being homeless on discharge from hospital.

 We support individuals to find accommodation or maintain an existing tenancy, as well as providing links to other services such as tenancy support, or community based mental health services.
 Our hospital to home staff are primarily based in a hospital setting and will often have lead responsibility in identifying each person’s housing needs, working with health staff to plan discharge and in providing a short period of intensive support in the resettlement of in-patients.

 Where we operate this service: Caerphilly, Neath Port Talbot, Newport, RCT and the Vale of Glamorgan.

 Often based in local authority homelessness departments and working with housing colleagues we support individuals who are at a point of housing and mental health crisis.
 We act as a front-line resource to staff, providing knowledge and information about mental health issues, as well as working to support individuals through the homelessness application ‘route’, helping to identify and co-ordinate suitable and sustainable housing options.
 We also act as a broker and bridge between different services, ensuring that needs are appropriately addressed, and assisting individuals in avoiding or positively managing their housing and mental crises.

-Where we operate this service: Blaenau Gwent, Caerphilly, Neath Port Talbot, RCT & Merthyr Tydfil, Torfaen & Vale of Glamorgan
+Where we operate this service: Blaenau Gwent, Caerphilly, Merthyr Tydfil, Neath Port Talbot, RCT, Torfaen and the Vale of Glamorgan